alexburgis/ParentZone-Gallery-Downloader/README.md

-# ParentZone.me Gallery Downloader
+# ParentZone Gallery Downloader

-This tool helps you **save all of your child’s gallery photos from ParentZone.me** onto your own computer.
+This tool helps you **save all of your child’s gallery photos from ParentZone** onto your own computer.

 It has been written to be as easy as possible, even if you have never used Python before.